C

 Market & Financial Risks:

-- Demand Volatility: The Credit Card business experiences seasonal fluctuations, with purchase volume and outstanding loan receivables highest around the winter holiday season and net charge-off rates highest in the first quarter.
+• Demand Volatility: The Credit Card business experiences seasonal fluctuations in purchase volume and loan receivables, with net charge-off rates historically highest in the first quarter.

 Geopolitical & External Risks